Waves and landscape

 The sea can be quite rough in October as seen here in Gásadalur.
 On other days the ocean can be calm and perfect for boat tours.

 You can always expect rain and wind, regardless of the season.
 Snow is not likely to fall but be prepared for anything as you might experience snow in the mountains at the end of the month.
+October is one of the months when the renewable energy production in the Faroe Islands get very green.

 You can always check the weather by visiting Landsverk’s website.
 Landsverk is the transportation network authority in the Faroe Islands and they keep on eye on the road conditions and everything.